 Once upon a time, I was a defender of the US post office.
 I figured it couldn’t be easy to deliver mail correctly as often as they do.
 Then I discovered the problem: when something does go wrong, especially if it’s their fault, many post offices will not do anything to help you solve it.
 In this article, I cover some possible solutions, including switching to a virtual mail box system like TravelingMailbox or EarthClassMail.

-Forwarding?
+Mail Forwarding?
 What’s that?

 It started a few years ago when I moved across town from one zip code to another.
 I set up a forwarding order from Old Zip to New Zip and gave it to the carrier in advance of the date I wanted forwarding to start, as I had been instructed.
 Immediately – before I had even moved – I stopped getting mail altogether.

-I spent a lot of time and energy calling everyone who regularly sent me bills or checks, telling them both about my new address and to expect the returned mail.
+Then I spent a lot of time and energy calling everyone who regularly sent me bills or checks.
+I had to give them my new address and warn them to expect the returned mail.
 Fortunately, they all took good care of me, but it was still a month before I had all my late checks and bills at the new place, because it took so long for the mail to be returned to sender.

 After a few weeks, I emailed the sender and asked what address she’d sent them to.
 She wrote back with my new address and gave me a tracking number, too.
 I checked the tracking number on the USPS website: it said my package had arrived on August 6th to my old address.
 Their own tracking proved they had delivered it to the wrong person.